adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 ### Available Fields

-This is a list of fields currently recognized by the ADS search engine and the preferred search format:
+This is a list of fields currently recognized by the ADS search engine and the preferred search format - go to [comprehensive list of fields](./2016-07-29-comprehensive-solr-term-list.md) if not saturated yet:

 Field Name   | Syntax                      | Example                 | Notes
 ------------ | --------------------------- | ----------------------- | --------------